 When she's not at work, Natalie is likely traveling the world.
 She has been to six countries.
 One of her favorite international trips was a mission trip to Honduras.
 Natalie also enjoys reading, working out, attending sporting events, and of course, eating ice cream.
 She adores her family, friends and her rescue dog, Wrigley.
 If you’re wondering why a diehard Braves fan would name her pup after the Chicago Cubs’ stadium, Natalie says her goal is to visit every Major League Baseball stadium in the country, and her favorite so far is Wrigley Field.

-Atlanta police are investigating after a man was shot during a carjacking Friday morning.
+Police are investigating after a 14-year-old was shot at a home in South Fulton early Wednesday morning.